| N9EWO Review : Grundig / eton G6 - Degen DE1109

 The frequency digits, clock/alpha tags are easy to read with good contrast and size , while other icons on the screen are microscopic.

-We have the now familiar painted “rubberized” case that with most samples should have developed the sticky syndrome by now.
+We have the now familiar painted “rubberized” case that may lead to show wear down the road.
 The tuning “job” wheel operates with no play and is smooth in operation with no detents.
 However after only light use, we noticed a slight amount of skipping of the Jog (encoder) tuning knob wheel.
 That is it would go backwards when trying to tune forward or not moving at all for a step or 2.
 Same issue we also experienced with our 2nd test sample of the Degen DE1121.
 With our 2nd test sample, this was less of a problem.

 All buttons have a good tactile feel and are good in size with the exception of the 3 very tiny ones located just below the LCD display.